 Have you ever eaten authentic Mexican cuisine?
 I know you’ll be tempted to say you have, but I mean truly authentic foods, using ancient ingredients like chochinita pibil and huitlacoche.
 I would venture to say that most people haven’t even heard of those ingredients.
-I certainly hadn’t, at least until last month when we visited Pujol in Mexico City, the #16 restaurant on the World’s 50 Best Restaurants list.
+I certainly hadn’t until we visited Pujol in Mexico City, the #9 restaurant on the World’s 50 Best Restaurants list.

 The Aztecs and Mayans, among other ancient civilizations, obviously had a major influence on what we call Mexican cuisine.
 While we don’t see many ancient recipes being made today, we can still taste the influence through the ingredients that are still available today.

 There is only one menu, so you can catch a glimpse of what’s to come by peeking at your neighbors who are likely all on different courses of the seven-course menu.
 As I go through the courses, I’ll try to explain the ingredients that are the most fascinating.

 Starter Course: Street Snacks

 Bocol Huasteco (corn dough with cheese, lard) – I never got a clear answer as to what exactly “Bocol Huasteco” means.
 The dish was a small fried corn cake topped with cheese.